nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-setup.md

 	--scan-class-path
 ```

-<contentimage slug="junit-5-setup"></contentimage>

 ## Compatibility

 As you might have noticed, JUnit 5 occupies new namespaces: `org.junit.jupiter`, `org.junit.platform`, and `org.junit.vintage` (which we didn't see yet).
-I explain their meaning [in a post dedicated to JUnit's architecture](http://blog.codefx.org/design/architecture/junit-5-architecture/) - for now this only means that there will be no conflicts when different JUnit versions are used in the same project.
+I explain their meaning [in a post dedicated to JUnit's architecture](junit-5-architecture-jupiter) - for now this only means that there will be no conflicts when different JUnit versions are used in the same project.

 Indeed, a project can contain and run tests from different versions without problems, which allows a slow migration to JUnit 5.
 We will revisit this topic when we're exploring migration paths (stay tuned).